trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > Generally the BEAST attack relies on a weakness in the way `CBC` mode is used in SSL/TLS.
+  > Generally the BEAST attack relies on a weakness in the way `CBC` mode is used in SSL/TLS (TLSv1.0 and earlier).

   > More specifically, to successfully perform the BEAST attack, there are some conditions which needs to be met:
   >